Course Introduction to Programming

 2. Double-click the downloaded file to start the installation.

-3. Check the "Open with Code" options to facilitate opening VSCode directly in the working folder.
+3. Check the "Open with Code" options to make it easier to open VSCode directly from a working folder.

 After installation, open VSCode.
-Its layout should look like the image below.
+Your layout should look like the image below.

 Figure 3 :Initial view of VSCode after installation